 "My advice to young writer/naturalists," says April, "is to read a lot, write a lot, go outdoors, and check out all the bizarre and beautiful insects and spiders that live on the plants in your neighborhood.
 Like me, you'll probably be amazed by what you find living close to home."

 As co-authors of Hummingbirds: the Sun Catchers, she and her husband, native plant expert Jeff Sayre, often speak at botanical gardens, and birding festivals about birds, butterflies, bees, and the plants they depend upon.

-April lives in South Bend, Indiana.
+April lives in the midwest.